Migrate from traditional to headless CMS: A step-by-step guide

 CMS export tools

 Most CMSs provide tools for exporting content, such as XML or CSV exports.
-You can use these tools to export the content you have identified for migration.
+You can use these tools to export the content you have identified for data migration.
 The best thing to do in this situation is to identify what the CMS provides.
 Once you know this, you can then define a strategy to export the content.
 Exporting the content from the monolith CMS can vary depending on the tools available from the existing CMS, and the content complexities and categorizations of content available.
 Also, it can all depend on how the content is structured within the existing CMS.

 Custom export scripts

 If the monolith CMS doesn’t provide the necessary tools to assist with exporting, you may need to write custom scripts to help with this process.
-Use the planning phase to help provide what content segments to target and which ones could be achieved quicker either manually or using some form of scraping mechanism.
+Use the planning phase to help provide what content segments to target and which ones could be achieved more quickly, either manually or using some form of scraping mechanism.
 The quantity of data or content would dictate the approach you will need to go for, so the more content there is, the more a scripted export feature is required.

 Content lockdown